Auo/node-wow-addon/README.md

   //returns an array of search items from specified portal.
   })
 manager.portals.ONEPORTALNAME.getAddonInfo(searchResultItem, (err, info) => {
-  //takes a search item and retrieves more information, can also take an item from the addons.json file manager.listAddons() })
+  //takes a search item and retrieves more information
+  //you can also take an item from manager.listAddons() })

 manager.listAddons(addons => {